Who We Are

 Sheila Forbes – I am a retired school secretary, a wife, a mother of two girls and a grandmother of 3 boys.
 I have been a volunteer with Mamingwey Burn Survivor Society for 6 years and a volunteer counselor at the Firefighters’ Burn Camp, Mamawi, for 7 years.
 I am looking forward to welcoming you as you register for this year’s conference.

-Barbara-Anne Hodge – I am an occupational therapist, and worked on the Burn Unit at the Health Sciences Centre for over 25 years.
-I have been involved with the Mamingwey group since it’s inception.
-I am also the Co-Chair of the Canadian Burn Survivors Community, and a member of the Board of Directors of the Firefighters’ Burn Fund Inc. I also serve as the Chair of the Board of Directors of the Canadian Skin Patient Alliance, where I represent the burn survivors of Canada.
+Barbara-Anne Hodge – Educated as an occupational therapist, I worked on the Burn Unit at the Health Sciences Centre for over 25 years prior to my retirement from the profession.
+I have been involved with the Mamingwey group since its inception.
+I am also the Co-Chair of the Canadian Burn Survivors Community, and am a board member of the Canadian Skin Patient Alliance.
+I am a former member of the Board of Directors of the Firefighters’ Burn Fund Inc.in Manitoba

 Ashley Wilson – Ashley Wilson is a burn survivor, and a recent graduate of the University of Winnipeg.
 She has been involved with the Manitoba Firefighter Burn Camp for the past 5 years as a counsellor.
 Additionally, she has served as a board member of the Mamingwey Burn Survivors Society in Manitoba for the past three years, working on their annual Burn Survivor Conference program, as well as fundraising for the society.
 Lastly, she is a board member of the Canadian Burn Survivor Community.